-When longshore, harbor and maritime workers are injured on the job, there is a complex system with numerous nuances and exceptions that govern their legal rights.
+When longshore, harbor and maritime workers are injured on the job, a complex system with numerous nuances and exceptions governing their legal rights.
 The Longshore and Harbor Workers’ Compensation Act (LHWCA) is a federal law that provides benefits for maritime workers who work on or near the navigable waters of the United States.

 Who is covered by the LHWCA?

 To be covered under the Act, the majority of work must involve the water or marine transport.
 This includes areas such as piers, wharves, drydocks, bridges, shipyards, shipping terminals and harbors.
 Among the kinds of work covered are the loading, unloading, repairing or building of a vessel.

 Such occupations commonly include:

 - Ship builders

 However, captains and crew members of vessels are NOT covered by the Act.

 What benefits are available under the Act?